TwnKey/SenScriptsDecompiler/README.md

 For CS3 and CS4, you should use this new tool made by Ouroboros (original EDDecompiler creator) which disassembles the scripts properly (not excel sheets but actual scripts): https://github.com/Ouroboros/Falcom/tree/master/Decompiler2

+For Kuro no Kiseki (ED9), a tool based on Python similar to EDDecompiler is can be found here: https://github.com/TwnKey/KuroTools

 # Instruction codes

 Script files from recent Falcom games are made of functions, which are themselves made of instructions.
 Each instruction has an OP Code (one signature byte)